snakemake/snakemake/docs/snakefiles/remote_files.rst

 and sharing of all types of personally identifiable genetic and phenotypic data resulting from biomedical research projects.

-From version 5.2 on, Snakemake allows to use EGA as a remote provider, such that EGA hosted files can be transparently used as input.
+From version 5.2 on, Snakemake provides experimental support to use EGA as a remote provider, such that EGA hosted files can be transparently used as input.
 For this to work, you need to define your username and password as environment variables ``EGA_USERNAME`` and ``EGA_PASSWORD``.